Fast Rotational Sparse Coding: Experiments and Results

-For all three approaches, the parameters to set are the patch size, the sparsity level, and the size of the dictionary.
-These are jointly swept over the values $\{11, 13, 15\}$, $\{1, 2, 3\}$ and $\{10, 25, 50, 100\}$, respectively.
+For all three approaches, the parameters to set are the size of the dictionary, $M$, the patch size, $N$, and the sparsity level, $K$.
+These are jointly swept over the values $\{10, 25, 50, 100\}$, $\{11, 13, 15\}$, and $\{1, 2, 3\}$, respectively.
 From these 36 parameter settings, the best combination is selected via cross-validation on the training set: after dictionary learning, a random subset comprising 88\% of the training images is held out and classified (the 88\% ratio is selected to because it is the ratio of training to test data).
 This procedure is repeated 100 times and the accuracies of each fold averaged.
 The parameter setting with the highest average cross-validation accuracy is used during testing.
+The selected parameters for K-SVD were M=100, N=11, K=3; for augmented K-SVD were M=100, N=15, K=1; and for R-K-SVD were M=100, N=15, K=1.